ftworksgmbh/test-bookingflow/README.md

 To give you a reference on how to style the component, we have styled one component out of the complete design.
 Please check the """ to understand how component level styling works.

-To make it easier for you, we have also designed the folder layout, and imported the text and images of all the components.
-Your task is to style each of the remaining components in the same style as the UberEmmora folder.

 ## How to submit the completed task